Choosing Quality Child Care

 - Make a choice based on what you saw and your family’s needs.

-- Stay involved by keeping communication open with your child’s caregiver, attending regular meetings with your child’s caregiver, offering to volunteer at the program if able to and joining in on special events.
+- Stay involved by keeping communication open with your child’s caregiver, attending regular meetings with your child’s caregiver, offering to volunteer at the program if able to and join in on special events.

 Licensed programs include child care centers and family child care homes.
 The Child Care Licensing Unit regulates quality based on the following aspects of child care: